-Read these instructions carefully and save them for reference in future.
+Read these instructions carefully and save them for future reference.

-- 1. Follow all warnings and instructions reminded you about this product. - 2.
+- 1. Follow all warnings and instructions given to you for this product. - 2.
 Unplug this product from the wall outlet before cleaning.
 Do not use liquid cleaners or aerosol cleaners.
 Use a damp cloth for cleaning. - 3.
 Do not use this product near water. - 4.
-Do not place this product on an unstable cart, stand, or table.
-It may be broken to cause some serious damage of itself. - 5.
-Slots and openings in the cabinet and the back or bottom are provided for ventilation.
-To ensure reliable operation of the product and to protect it from overheating, and also do not

-- block or cover these openings.
+Do not place this product on an unstable cart, stand, or table. - 5.
+Slots and openings on the back or bottom are provided for ventilation.
+To ensure reliable operation of the product and to protect it from overheating, do not block or cover these openings.
 Avoid placing the product on a bed, sofa, rug, or similar surface to prevent from blocking these openings.
-This product should never be placed near or over a radiator or a heat register, or in an enclosure unless proper ventilation is provided. - 6.
-This product should be operated from the type of power indicated on the marking label.
+This product should never be placed near or

+- over a radiator or a heat register, or in an enclosure unless proper ventilation is provided. - This product should be operated from the type of power indicated on the marking label.
 If you are not sure the type of power available, consult your dealer or local power company. - 7.
 Do not allow anything to rest on the power cord.
 Do not locate this product where people will step on the cord. - 8.
 If an extension cord is used with this product, make sure that the total ampere rating of the equipment plugged into the extension cord does not exceed the extension cord ampere rating.
-Also, make sure that the total rating of all products plugged into the wall outlet does not exceed the fuse rating. - Never push objects of any kind into this product through cabinet slots as they may touch dangerous voltage points or short-out parts that could result in a fire or electric shock.
+Also, make sure that the total rating of all products plugged into the wall outlet does not exceed the fuse rating. - 9.
+Never push objects of any kind into this product through its cabinet slots as they may touch dangerous voltage points or short-out parts that could result in a fire or electric shock.
 Never spill any kind of liquid on the product. - 10.
 Do not attempt to service this product by yourself.
 As opening or removing covers, you will be exposed to the dangerous voltages or other risks.
 Refer all servicing to qualified service personnel. - 11.
 Unplug this product from the wall outlet and refer servicing to qualified service personnel under the following conditions: - a.
 When the power cord or plug is damaged or frayed. - b.
 As liquid is spilled into the product. - c.
 The product is exposed to rain or water. - d.
 If the product does not operate normally when the operating instructions are followed, adjust only those controls that are covered by the operating instructions.
-Improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the product to normal condition. - e.
-The product has been dropped or the cabinet has been damaged. - f.
-The product exhibits a distinct change in performance, indicating a need for service.
+Improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the product to normal condition.